Judge: Pharmacies owe 2 Ohio counties $650M in opioids suit

-CLEVELAND (AP) — A federal judge in Cleveland awarded $650 million in damages Wednesday to two Ohio counties that won a landmark lawsuit against national pharmacy chains CVS, Walgreens and Walmart, claiming the way they distributed opioids to customers caused severe harm to communities.
+CLEVELAND (AP) — A federal judge in Cleveland awarded $650 million in damages Wednesday to two Ohio counties that won a landmark lawsuit against national pharmacy chains CVS, Walgreens and Walmart, claiming the way they distributed opioids to customers caused severe harm to communities and created a public nuisance.

 U.S. District Judge Dan Polster said in the ruling that the money will be used to abate a continuing opioid crisis in Lake and Trumbull counties, outside Cleveland.
-Attorneys for the counties had put the price tag at $1 billion for the damage done to each of the counties.
+Attorneys for the counties put the total price tag at $3 billion for the damage done to the counties.

 Lake County is to receive $306 million over 15 years.
 Trumbull County is to receive $444 million over the same period.
-Polster ordered the companies to pay nearly $87 million to cover the first two years.
+Polster ordered the companies to immediately pay nearly $87 million to cover the first two years of the abatement plan.

-In his ruling, Polster admonished the three companies, saying they “squandered the opportunity to present a meaningful plan to abate the nuisance.”
+In his ruling, Polster admonished the three companies, saying they “squandered the opportunity to present a meaningful plan to abate the nuisance” after a trial that considered what damages they might owe.

-Walmart issued a statement saying the counties’ attorneys “sued Walmart in search of deep pockets, and this judgment follows a trial that was engineered to favor the plaintiffs’ attorneys and was riddled with remarkable legal and factual mistakes.
-We will appeal.”

-“The facts and the law did not support the jury verdict last fall, and they do not support the court’s decision now,” said spokesperson Fraser Engerman.
-“The court committed significant legal errors in allowing the case to go before a jury on a flawed legal theory that is inconsistent with Ohio law and compounded those errors in reaching its ruling regarding damages.”
+Walmart and Walgreens both said they will be appealing the ruling.
 CVS did not immediately respond to a request for comment.

-“The news today means that we will soon have the long-awaited resources necessary to extend aid to properly address the harms caused by this devastating epidemic,” Trumbull County Commissioner Frank Fuda said in a statement.
+Trumbull County Commissioner Frank Fuda praised the award in a statement, saying “the harms caused by this devastating epidemic” can now be addressed.

-Lake County Commissioner John Hamercheck in a statement said: “Today marks the start of a new day in our fight to end the opioid epidemic.”
+Lake County Commissioner John Hamercheck said in a statement “Today marks the start of a new day in our fight to end the opioid epidemic.”

 A jury returned a verdict in November in favor of the counties after a six-week trial.
 It was then left to Polster to decide how much the counties should receive from the three pharmacy companies.
-He heard testimony in May to determine how much in damages the counties should receive.
+He heard testimony in May to determine damages.

-In his ruling, Polster admonished the three companies, saying they “squandered the opportunity to present a meaningful plan to abate the nuisance.

 The counties convinced the jury that the pharmacies played an outsized role in creating a public nuisance in the way they dispensed pain medication into their communities.